lacyyy/DZSimulator/BUILDING.md

 1. In that command prompt, change directory to the DZSimulator repo folder (where `docs/`, `res/`, `src/` and `thirdparty/` reside)
 1. Run `code .` to open VSCode in that directory
 1. In VSCode, select a configure preset (e.g. "Windows x64 Debug" or "Windows x64 Release")
-1. In VSCode, build the default build preset and wait for compilation to finish
+1. In VSCode, select the build preset with the same name, build it and wait for compilation to finish
 1. In VSCode, select launch target "DZSimulator.exe" and launch it

 ### OPTION 3: **Building from the command line** ([CMake](https://cmake.org/) >= 3.20 is required)